How to Prepare to Be a Landlord for the First Time

 Arrange the Rentals or Use a Letting Agent?

 Using a letting agent reduces some of the headaches involved with being a landlord.
-They can collect the rents, arrange new rentals, and vet applicants on your behalf.
+They can collect the rent, arrange new rentals, and vet applicants on your behalf.
 The fees depend on how involved the letting agent is in the property.
 Full property management typically costs over 15 percent of the monthly rental income and sometimes 20 percent, whereas a tenant finder service costs less.

 Get Correctly Insured

 Standard building and contents insurance will not cover being a landlord.
-Letting the property without permission from the insurer or mortgage lender will invalidate any insurance claim.
+Letting the property without permission from the insurer or mortgage lender will also invalidate any insurance claim.

 Licensing and Other Responsibilities